The DECIMAL data type is a numeric data type with fixed scale and

 Memory and disk storage:

-Only the precision determines the storage size for DECIMAL
+Only the precision determines the storage size for DECIMAL values, and

 the scale setting has no effect on the storage size.
 The following table describes the